schuggermi/fact_reel_bot/README.md

-# Fact Bot - Generate Instagram Reel Facts
+# Fact Reel Bot - Generate Instagram Facts Reels in seconds.

 ![example__did_you_know_that_python_is_an_awesome-ezgif.com-video-to-gif-converter.gif](images/example__did_you_know_that_python_is_an_awesome-ezgif.com-video-to-gif-converter.gif)